India IP Ecosystem: Growth, Innovation & Patent Trends

 India’s intellectual property (IP) landscape is dynamic and ever-evolving, reflecting the rapid growth of the national economy.
 Following the 2016 announcement of the nation’s first National Intellectual Property Rights (IPR) policy, the environment in the nation has improved to foster creativity and innovation.
 One of the most important prerequisites for a flourishing knowledge economy that encourages constant innovation is a strong legal framework.
 A significant portion also goes to emerging technology and shifting industry trends.

-According to the World Intellectual Property Organization's 2023 Global Innovation Index rankings, India remained ranked 40th out of 132 economies.
-India has risen steadily over the last few years in the Global Innovation Index, moving up from the 81st position in 2015 to the 40th position in 2023.
-As the Prime Minister emphasizes Atma Nirbhar Bharat, innovation has been critical in overcoming the difficulties presented by the epidemic and is likely to play a key role in reinforcing the nation's resilience.
+According to the World Intellectual Property Organization’s 2025 Global Innovation Index rankings, India has improved its position to 38th out of 139 economies.
+India has risen steadily over the last few years in the Global Innovation Index, moving up from the 81st position in 2015 to the 38th position in 2025.
+As the Prime Minister emphasizes Atma Nirbhar Bharat, innovation has been critical in overcoming the difficulties that arose during the COVID-19 pandemic and continues to play a key role in reinforcing the nation’s resilience.

-Finance Minister Nirmala Sitharaman disclosed a Rs 1 lakh crore fund intended to provide long-term, low-cost, or zero-interest loans for research and development during her 2024 interim budget speech.
-She also promised to launch a new project to improve deep-tech capabilities in the defense industry.
-Later in the year, an announcement that goes beyond defense is expected to be made to supplement this one.
-It will support deep tech firms in a variety of areas.
-The government's overall plan for the research and development sector is highlighted by the fund's interconnectedness with the defense deep tech effort.
+Finance Minister Nirmala Sitharaman formally established the Anusandhan National Research Foundation (ANRF) through the Union Budget 2024–25, backed by a Rs 1 lakh crore Research, Development and Innovation (RDI) Fund to provide long-term, low-cost, or zero-interest loans for research and development.
+The ANRF was officially notified in February 2024 and its Governing Board held its first meeting in September 2024, chaired by the Prime Minister.
+The Rs 1 lakh crore RDI Fund was formally approved by ANRF in October 2025 and is operationalized via the Department of Science and Technology (DST).
+She also confirmed a project to improve deep-tech capabilities in the defense industry, with plans to support deep tech firms in a variety of areas.
+The government’s overall plan for the research and development sector is highlighted by the fund’s interconnectedness with the defense deep tech effort.
 Advanced research in the fields of biotechnology, semiconductors, material sciences, quantum technologies, artificial intelligence, data sciences, robotics, 3D printing, and others will be highlighted.

 Signed a formal collaboration agreement with the Department of Biotechnology to support the participation of four Fellows who are sponsored by WIPO in the “Bio-design Program.”